 1. The Peak District, Derbyshire - The Peak District actually spans five different counties, making it the perfect day trip destination for those fancying a hike in the rolling hills.

 2. Stonehenge, Wiltshire - Perhaps Britain's most famous tourist attraction.
-Take in Stonehenge and enjoy the entire Glastonbury region in the South West of England.
+Take in Stonehenge and enjoy the entire Glastonbury region in the south west of England.

 10. The British Museum, London - Perhaps London's greatest museum (although it's not short of competition), you could spend a day lost in the treasures at the British Museum.
 The best bit?
 Entry is completely free!

-12. Land's End, Cornwall - Take a drive through the scenic county of Cornwall until you arrive, literally, at the end of the country.
-The rocky coastline is stunning and there's plenty of accommodation in the nearby Penzance if you don't fancy driving back immediately.
+12. Land's End, Cornwall - Take a drive through the scenic county of Cornwall until you arrive, quite literally, at the end of the country.
+The rocky coastline is stunning and there's plenty of accommodation in nearby Penzance if you don't fancy driving back immediately.

 13. Loch Ness, Scotland - The Loch Ness lake in the Scottish Highlands is one of Scotland's most popular sights.
 Just be careful for the monster that allegedly lives there.
 The entire region of the Highlands is stunning and it's worth spending some time travelling along the coast.